 An optional file containing privilege information:

-The package’s include files and XML files:
+The include files and XML files for the package:

 Files that go into the main directory of the web server:

-Note that the Cron package uses a directory under /usr/local/www for its files – this is optional.
+The Cron package uses a directory under /usr/local/www for its files – this is optional.

 sysutils/pfSense-pkg-Cron/files/usr/local/www/packages/cron/cron.php sysutils/pfSense-pkg-Cron/files/usr/local/www/packages/cron/cron_edit.php sysutils/pfSense-pkg-Cron/files/usr/local/www/packages/cron/index.php